univ-of-utah-marriott-library-apple/blade_runner/README.md

 ## Offboard Configuration

-Offboard configurations can have any name but must be XML files.
-These configs contain the information to be sent to JAMF Pro when offboarding.
+Offboard configurations can have any name but must be listed in the XML configuration files.
+These configurations will contain the information to be sent to JAMF Pro during the offboarding process.
 As seen below, all offboard configurations will be available to the user.
 These configs are located in `private/offboard_configs` and can also be accessed through `Settings`.

 ![](rsrc/images/offboard_scene_drop_down_marked_wbg.png)